opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Alerting**, **Monitors**, **Create monitor**.
 1. Specify a name and schedule for the monitor.
 1. Choose one or more indices.
 You can also use `*` as a wildcard to specify an index pattern.
-1. Define the monitor in one of two ways: visually or using a query.
+1. Define the monitor in one of three ways: visually, using a query, or using an anomaly detector.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."